znsio/specmatic-documentation/documentation/contract_tests.md

 (REQUEST-BODY) contains the request body in a single line, SOAPAction contains the value value of the SOAPAction header, and additional columns must be included for each header sent by the SOAP service.

-### Programmtically executing Specmatic Contract as Tests
+### programmatically executing Specmatic Contract as Tests

+{% tabs programmatically %}
+{% tab programmatically java %}
 If your building your application in a JVM based language, you can run Specmatic Contract Tests programmatically just like any other JUnit test and also get similar feedback within your IDE.

 Add Specmatic JUnit Support Jar dependency.